 The South Dakota Homestead Exemption

-In South Dakota, you'll use South Dakota's state exemptions—the federal bankruptcy exemptions aren't available (some states allow residents to choose between the two sets).
-However, you can supplement South Dakota's state exemptions with the federal nonbankruptcy exemptions.
+You'll use South Dakota's state exemptions because the federal bankruptcy exemptions aren't available (some states allow residents to choose between the two sets).
+You'll find South Dakota's generous homestead exemption explained below.

 South Dakota Homestead Exemption